docutils/docutils/sandbox/README.txt

  README: The Sandbox
 =====================

-The Sandbox_ is a place to play around, to try out and share ideas.
-It's a part of the Subversion repository but it isn't distributed as part of Docutils_ releases.
+The Sandbox is a place to play around, to try out and share ideas.
+The `sandbox/`_ directory is a part of the Subversion repository but it isn't distributed as part of Docutils_ releases.

-It's OK to make a mess in the sandbox!
+It's OK to make a mess in the Sandbox!
 But please, play nice.

 A project-specific subdirectory should be created for each new project.
 Any developer who wants to play in the sandbox may create their own